mile888/Heuristic/README.md

 The steps:

 - Write and populate  slack channels {general, random or test} with the relavant information that you want the app to be able to retrieve, be imaginative.
 And following the structure of general message, then reply in thread.
-- after populating, now, you must index all message just by asking our AI app called "hai", by the keyword setup: e.j: "hai, start the setup".
+- after populating, now, you must index all message just by asking our AI app called "hai", by the keyword setup: e.g.: "hai, start the setup".
 You should receive message Indexing done.
 - Then now you can try to search following the structure: "hai, your-query"
 - and you can stay in a channel, just ask a query it will dig into all slack channels and give the answer to you with exact location of the message.
 - Just be innovative while searching, try to ask question in German and you will get the answer in german with the location of the message in the original language.

+## Important
+When you will do the <hai, setupt> process, make sure that the maximum of populated messages in slack are less than 100 messages, because we encode all messages (normal message with threads are considered also as a single message with its replies, no need to count them, we process them as a single).
+The maximum call of co.embed is 100 per minute, the we upsert all embedding in less than 10sec in qdrant.